 War Hero Pietro Micca

 In 1706, the French and Spanish armies marched on Turin (then part of the Duchy of Savoy) during the War of Spanish Succession.
-Pietro Micca's job in the Savoy army involved tunneling in the mines underneath Turin's citadel.
-In late August of 1706, Micca heard French soldiers making their way up into the mines.
-He barred his door and exploded two barrels of gunpowder just as the soldiers broke through his barricade, killing most of them.
+Pietro Micca was a soldier in the Savoy army tasked with tunneling underneath Turin's citadel.
+In late August of 1706, Micca heard French soldiers making their way up into the tunnels, so he created a barricade and exploded two barrels of gunpowder just as the soldiers broke through, killing most of them.
 Micca himself was severely injured and died later of his wounds, but by preventing the French from getting into the citadel he helped the Savoy army eventually defeat the French.